BasPieren/functional-programming/README.md

 **Have there been noticeable changes in genres that have been used in the period after World War 2?**

 ### Sub-questions
-After I finalized my research question I started to write down sub-questions about things I wanted to know.
+After I finalized my research question I started to write down sub-questions about things I wanted to know:

+- Which genres are most commonly used 5 years after World War 2?
+- Which genres are most commonly used during World War 2?
+- Have genres been added after World War 2?
+- Who wrote books after World War 2?
+- Who wrote books during World War 2?
+- What where the books about after World War 2?
+- What where the books about during World War 2?

 ### Variables